Have you ever thought about why people fail in their personal and business achievements?

-You want to avoid engaging in short-term self-destructive behavior, such as eating junk food, eating vegetable oils, or taking risks that spike your dopamine levels.
+You want to avoid engaging in short-term self-destructive behavior, such as eating junk food, consuming seed oils, or taking risks that spike your dopamine levels.

 While these behaviors may satisfy your short-term craving, you’re sacrificing a larger payoff in the future.

-With respect to trading, trading too often usually leads to a short-term dopamine hit.
-The problem is that this will also train you to enter trades that you shouldn’t have entered.
+With respect to trading, trading too often usually leads to a short-term dopamine hit and you're also training yourself to enter trades that you shouldn’t enter.

 One of the most important aspects of trading is knowing when to trade and when not to trade.